 Young people are confronted with numerous challenges all coinciding at the same time.
-They achieve outstanding results during their studies and participate in social engagement.
+They achieve above-average results during their studies and participate in social engagement.
 The Hirschmann grant provides support to students such as this, allowing them to focus on their studies.

 The key points in brief